5 Ways to Get Your Garage Door Ready for Winter

-If decades of installing garage doors has shown us anything, it is that people keep a lot of stuff that can be thrown out, and they keep it in their garage.
-Whether it’s a sentimental attachment, or the old ‘I might need that piece of dry wall one day’ mentality, it’s clogging up your garage.
+If decades of installing garage doors have shown us anything, it is that people keep a lot of stuff that can be thrown out, and they keep it in their garage.
+Whether it’s a sentimental attachment or the old ‘I might need that piece of drywall one day’ mentality, it’s clogging up your garage.

 Here’s a simple rule to use when cleaning your garage.
 If you’re not sure whether to throw something out, throw it out.
 But, be careful about not do put hazardous waste, like paints and motor oils, in the regular garbage pickup.
 To learn more about how to handle hazardous waste, here’s a link to Whitby’s Municipal Hazardous or Special Waste web page.

 Cleaning supplies, boxes and containers – anything that will help you organize and clean the space in your garage because they often tend to attract items that fit into certain categories, including ‘sports equipment’, ‘garden tools’ and ‘automotive’.
 Use the boxes and containers to keep similar items.
 And clearly label each box.